pixijs/animate-extension/README.md

 ## Building

 To get setup, please follow the instructions outlined from [Adobe's documentation](https://helpx.adobe.com/flash/using/enabling-support-custom-platforms.html#Building%20a%20Flash%20custom%20platform%20support%20plug-in).
 This will enable you to build the project itself and see the plugin exposed from Adobe Animate CC.

 - Some project / file names may be changed due to not wanting to produce a plugin named "SamplePlugin".
 - The certificate password is: `password`
+- If on Windows, in order to use the `--install` build option, you'll need to download [Adobe's extension utility](https://partners.adobe.com/exchangeprogram/creativecloud/support/exman-com-line-tool.html) and unzip it to the extension repository folder.

 ### CEP Debug Mode